awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 + 172\.16\.0\.0/12 \(RFC 1918\)
 + 192\.168\.0\.0/16 \(RFC 1918\)

-**Limits**
+The IP address type cannot be changed after the target group is created\.

-+ When launching a Network Load Balancer in a shared Amazon VPC as a participant, you can only register targets in subnets that have been shared with you\.
+When launching a Network Load Balancer in a shared Amazon VPC as a participant, you can only register targets in subnets that have been shared with you\.

+**IPv6 targets**
++ The IP addresses that you register must be within the VPC CIDR block or within a peered VPC CIDR block\.
++ The IP address type cannot be changed after the target group is created\.
++ You can associate IPv6 target groups only to a dualstack load balancer with TCP or a TLS listeners\.

 ------
 #### [ New console ]